Let’s learn How to Handle SCCM Bandwidth Issues with Branch Cache Vs Peer Cache.

 How Peer Cache Works with SCCM

-- Peer Cache enables Peer-to-Peer (P2P) transfers of content between clients within the same Boundary Group.
+- Peer Cache enables Peer-to-Peer (P2P) content transfers between clients within the same Boundary Group.

 - Peer Cache clients report their cache contents to the SCCM site.